 As we will discuss in the next paragraphs, the seriousness of the hazard in case of failure can be combined with the acceptable minimum probability of failure, in order to define which SIL level should be reached by a specific safety function.

 Did you find this helpful?
-Contact us to book a preliminary consulting for the Safety Integrity Level calcultation of electrical and electronic technologies in accordance to IEC 61508, otherwise continue reading to learn more!
+Contact us to book a SIL consulting in accordance with IEC 61508, otherwise continue reading to learn more!

 What is IEC 61508?